APTrust/APTrustDPN/README.md

 This codebase deals with message routing related to the Academic Preservation Trust.

+**Currently** this only provides a simple logging consumer to test and record messages from specific queues as well as a command line producer for convienence in sending messages.

 ## Running on Virtualenv

 This code can be run like any other python library but we recommend using